ibra-kdbra/Cpp_Projects/Trigonometric-Functions/README.md

 # Trigonometric Functions in OpenGL

-A small program that lets you visualize multipe trigonometric functions, built in C++ with OpenGL and GLUT. press the letter next to the name of a function to enable/disable it.
+A small program that lets you visualize multiple trigonometric functions, built in C++ using OpenGL and GLUT. press the letter next to the name of a function to enable/disable it.

 Trigonometric functions implemented in the program: